Application deadline for M.Ed. in School Counseling

 We welcome diverse candidates

-It is the goal of the School Counseling Program to recruit a student body that is representative of our diverse society and who can contribute to student development as school counselors.
-Accordingly, the program welcomes applicants from both genders regardless of sexual orientation, from all racial groups, and from persons with disabilities.
+We strive to recruit a student body that represents our diverse society and can contribute to student development as school counselors.
+Accordingly, we welcome applicants from all genders, sexual orientations, racial and ethnic groups, ages, abilities, faiths, and nationalities.

 M.Ed. in School Counseling Application Checklist